dcreager/dcreager.net/content/2016/07/csp-concurrency-intro.markdown

 Fast-forward to today.
-I was reading through some of [Meiklejohn's](https://christophermeiklejohn.com/) work on [LASP](http://lasp-lang.org/), I came across a citation to a [really nice paper](http://drops.dagstuhl.de/opus/volltexte/2015/5375/).
-It's a great attempt to add some formal rigor to the consistency models that we use to describe modern distributed systems.
+I was reading through some of [Meiklejohn's](https://christophermeiklejohn.com/) work on [LASP](http://lasp-lang.org/), I came across a citation to a [really nice paper](http://drops.dagstuhl.de/opus/volltexte/2015/5375/), which adds some formal rigor to the consistency models that we use to describe modern distributed systems.
 Their formalism is a great combination of simple and expressive.
 The core of the paper is about processes accessing a transactional data store, and when it's time to break out the proofs, one of their main tools is "observational refinement".
 This naturally led me to think about describing these same consistency models using CSP processes.

 And so I finally found my meaty running example!
 I'm resurrecting this blog